ChaosChain/chaoschain-governance-os/docs/governance_studio_demo.md

 # ChaosCore Governance Studio Demo

-This document describes how to run the ChaosCore Governance Studio demonstration on the Goerli testnet.
+This document describes how to run the ChaosCore Governance Studio demonstration on the Sepolia testnet.

 ## Prerequisites